Effect of magnetic field on jet transport coefficient $\hat{q}$: Jet transport coefficient

-According to Refs.~\cite{Majumder_PRL,XNWang1,Gyulassy2,Gyulassy3,Shuryak}, jet quenching parameter is connected with the shear viscosity coefficient.
-Here, we attempt to calculate ${\hat q}(T,B)$ from the knowledge of $\eta(T,B)$ profile.
-The advantage of this approach lies in the fact that the $T$, $B$ dependent phase space part of $\eta(T,B)$ are well studied in recent Refs.~\cite{Landau,XGH1,XGH2,Tuchin,Li_shear,Asutosh,G_NJL_B,Nam,JD2,HRGB,HM3,Denicol,BAMPS,JD_eta}~.
-So, based on that knowledge, we have invoked the $T$, $B$ dependent phase space part into ${\hat q}(T,B)$.
+According to Refs.~\cite{Majumder_PRL,XNWang1,Gyulassy2,Gyulassy3,Shuryak}, the jet transport coefficient is connected with the shear viscosity coefficient, $\eta$.
+Here, $\hat{q}(T,B)$ is calculated from the knowledge of $\eta(T,B)$ profile.
+The advantage of this approach lies in the fact that the $T$, $B$-dependent phase space part of $\eta(T,B)$ is well studied in Refs.~\cite{Landau,XGH1,XGH2,Tuchin,Li_shear,Asutosh,G_NJL_B,Nam,JD2,HRGB,HM3,Denicol,BAMPS,JD_eta}.
+So, based on that knowledge, the $T$, $B$-dependent phase space part has been invoked into $\hat{q}(T,B)$.

 Let us take a quick revisit of shear viscosity expressions at finite temperature and magnetic field.
-We first consider the case of zero magnetic field, then we move to the non-zero magnetic field picture.
-According to the macroscopic fluid definition, shear viscosity $\eta$ is the proportionality constant between viscous stress tensor $\pi_{ij}$ and velocity gradient tensor $C_{ij}$~\cite{JD_eta}, i.e.
+First, one can consider the case of zero magnetic field and then move to the non-zero magnetic field picture.
+According to the macroscopic fluid definition, shear viscosity $\eta$ is the proportionality constant between viscous stress tensor $\pi^{ij}$ and velocity gradient tensor $C^{ij}$~\cite{JD_eta}, i.e.

-which is relativistic and tensor form of the so-called Newton's law of viscosity.
-In microscopic kinetic theory approach, the viscous stress tensor can be connected with the deviation (from equilibrium distribution function $f_0$) $\delta f=Ck^kk^lC_{kl}\beta f_0(1\mp f_0)$ as
+which is the relativistic and tensor form of the so-called Newton's law of viscosity.
+In the microscopic kinetic theory approach, the viscous stress tensor can be connected with the deviation (from the equilibrium distribution function $f_0$) $\delta f=Ck^nk^lC_{kl}\beta f_0(1\mp f_0)$ as